scottyschup/ruby-curriculum/language-basics/io.md

 The class method `File::open` opens a file.
 You pass a block, and the block will be called with `File` object passed in.

+If the file does not already exist, File.open will create a new file.

 To read data from a file, you can call `File#gets`, which works like `Kernel#gets`, but reads from the file, rather than console.